 - Stir together the melted butter and flour in a small bowl until a paste forms.
 Using a pastry brush, coat all interior surfaces of a 10 cup Bundt pan.
 (If mixture becomes too thick to brush on, microwave it for about 10 seconds, or until warm and softened.)

-- Scrape down the bowl.
-Add eggs one at a time on low speed and then increase to medium until each egg is well incorporated.
-Stop the mixer after adding the first 3 eggs and scrape the bowl from the bottom to ensure the ingredients are well mixed.
-Add the remaining 2 eggs and scrape the down the after adding the last egg.
+- Scrape down the sides and the bottom of the mixing bowl.
+Add eggs one at a time and mix on medium speed until each egg is well incorporated.
+Scrape the sides and bottom of the bowl after the first 3 eggs to ensure the ingredients are well mixed.
+Add the remaining 2 eggs one a t time and scrape the down the after adding the last egg.
 Add the lemon juice and mix on medium speed until combined.

 - Remove the pan from the oven and cool the cake in the pan for 15 minutes.
 Do not let the cake cool too long in the pan or it will stick.
 Place a piece of parchment paper over a cooling rack and invert the parchment lined rack over the cake pan.
 Invert the cake pan onto the rack.
 Immediately start brushing the cake with the soaking syrup until it is all gone.